1EdTech/lti-1-3-php-library/README.md

 # LTI 1.3 Advantage Library

-A used for building IMS-certified LTI 1.3 tool providers in PHP.
+A library used for building IMS-certified LTI 1.3 tool providers in PHP.

 ## Installation